ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 23_V2.md

     - DEMO_s3_write_file

+**All development must be carried out using the services available on AWS.
+Moving information outside of the specified tools is NOT allowed.**

+Below are details of the most relevant aspects of the tools available to participants.

-## Database
+### Database
 The databases that make up this challenge are:

-1. BASE23.
+- BASE23.
 Contains:
  	 -	DAT23_01: Free text document: Admission reports
  	 -	DAT23_02: Laboratory data (LAB)
  	 -	DAT23_03: Demographic data (DEMO)
  	 -	DAT23_04: Socioeconomic data (SOCIOECONOMICOS)
-2. OUT23 (Write-only backup where the challenge results will be stored).

-**Summary of the tables**
+#### Summary of the tables

-DEMO
+A. DEMO

 | Name      | Description |
 | ----------- | ----------- |
 | Sex      | Patient's sex, 1 for male, 2 for female, 3 for other      |